bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### getAppHash

-This function receive a struct `MultiStoreProof` as an input and then return the `AppHash` by the calculation according to [`merkle tree`](https://en.wikipedia.org/wiki/Merkle_tree) hashing scheme.
+This function receives a struct `MultiStoreProof` as an input and then returns the `AppHash` by the calculation according to [`merkle tree`](https://en.wikipedia.org/wiki/Merkle_tree) hashing scheme.

 ```text
                                              ________________[AppHash]_________________